Deltares/CoSMoS/docs/source/manual/scenario.rst

 A scenario file is a simple toml-structured text file that defines which models you want to run, for which hindcast or forecast period, and with which data sources.

 Below, two examples of scenario files are given.
-The first is a determininistic simulation of hurricane Laura, the second an ensemble run for hurricane Maria.
+The first is a deterministic simulation of hurricane Laura, the second an ensemble run for hurricane Maria.

 .. include:: examples/scenario.toml
        :literal: